Skip to content

 How to use EMS for recovery

 For recovery use, run EMS at a low intensity, enough to produce a gentle muscle twitch, not a strong contraction.
 Twenty minutes on fatigued muscle groups in the 24 hours after a heavy session is the standard protocol used in professional sport.
+EMS works best stacked with the basics that actually drive recovery: 5g daily of creatine monohydrate → for ATP resynthesis and 400mg of magnesium glycinate → in the evening to reduce neuromuscular tension between sessions.

 For muscle activation before training, run five to ten minutes at moderate intensity on the target muscle group immediately before your session.
 This pairs well with a structured leg day programme or back training session where pre-activation matters most.
 If you're tracking recovery with a wearable, check our HRV tracking guide to time your sessions better.